 Exceptions can be made for applicants with an unusual career profile, but who have substantial related experience.

 If your first language is not English you will need to show evidence that you meet our English Language requirements.
-Common test requirements are below or see the full listings.
+Read the University's full listings of accepted tests and scores.

 Research students may register full-time (three years) or part-time (six years).